raigu/ordered-lists-sync/README.md

 # Use Cases

-Package allows to implement stream based approach.
-This is possible, because this algorithm iterates thorough source and target only once.
-Also, algorithm generates minimal addition and removal operations.

-Here are some sample use cases with demo code:
+Sample use cases with demo code:

 * Keeping a relational database table in sync with another (
   demo: [./demo/database_tables.php](./demo/database_tables.php))